luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  > ./maintenance_tracker next CRV
+  > ./maintenance_tracker next
+  For which car?
+  1. 2000 Jetta
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 2
   The next scheduled maintenance for your Honda CRV is: Oil Change at 130000 miles
 ```

 Acceptance Criteria

-* User passes in `next` command and one argument: name of car
+* User passes in `next` command
+* User enters the number of car they would like the next maintenance for
 * Next maintenance is printed out for that car based on current mileage in database